Soldacium/Corona-Simulation/README.md

 ## TO BE DONE
 - remove sharedModule from app.module, custom buttons for welcome page
-- set up backend
-- set up loading and changing existing simulations
+- 3d simulations finish
-- 3d simulations
+- 3d simulations save and load
-- saved page
+- CLEANUP